-- Responsible Parties must take measures to reduce interpersonal contact and congregation, through methods such as: - limiting in-person presence to only those staff who are necessary to be at the workplace; - adjusting workplace hours; - reducing on-site workforce to accommodate social distancing guidelines; - shifting design (e.g. A/B teams, staggered arrival/departure times); - batching activities, where possible, so employees can adhere to social distancing and reduce the number of hands touching products at the same time (e.g. one employee does all packing and a separate employee fulfills the delivery); and/or - o encouraging, but not requiring, customers to bag their own purchases. - Responsible Parties should adjust retail hours as necessary to enable enhanced cleaning procedures.
+- Responsible Parties must take measures to reduce interpersonal contact and congregation, through methods such as: - limiting in-person presence to only those staff who are necessary to be on site; 0 - adjusting workplace hours; 0 - reducing on-site workforce to accommodate social distancing guidelines; 0 - shifting design (e.g. A/B teams, staggered arrival/departure times); 0 - batching activities, where possible, so employees can adhere to social distancing and reduce the 0 number of hands touching at the same time (e.g. one employee at a time does cleaning of all returned equipment; one employee provides cleaning services for one room, while another employee cleans a different room); and/or - o for pickup or returns of equipment (e.g. repaired equipment), provide customers with time estimates for pickup to avoid customers waiting at the retail or service location. - Responsible Parties should adjust retail hours as necessary to reduce density and enable enhanced cleaning procedures. - For businesses providing in-home services (e.g. cleaning, repairs, etc.), Responsible Parties should provide windows for service time and encourage customers to wear masks and adhere to social distancing guidelines.